 43560/(30 x 30) = 48.4 trees per acre - rounding a little will make it a

 In addition to purchasing chestnut trees you will also need grass seed,

-chestnut trees in the first year.
-What is being suggested with adding
+in the first year.
+Fertilizing is being suggested because

-fertilizer to the plan is most soils have some deficiencies.
-The fertilizer
+most soils have some deficiencies.
+The fertilizer helps correct these

-helps correct these deficiencies and chestnut trees will do much better it the
+deficiencies and chestnut trees will do much better if the

 soil is in good shape before the trees are planted.
 Before much can happen you